-Factors Impacting The Future
+Factors Impacting the Future

-There are many factors impacting the Community Mental Health Partnership of Southeast Michigan (CMHPSM) as the Pre-Paid Inpatient Health Plan (PIHP), and its four Community Mental Health Service Program (CMHSP) partners within our four-county region.
-Projecting and budgeting revenue continue to be a difficult endeavor due to the volatile nature of our funding streams derived from MDHHS.
+There are many factors impacting the financial position of the Community Mental Health Partnership of Southeast Michigan (CMHPSM) as the Pre-Paid Inpatient Health Plan (PIHP), and its four Community Mental Health Service Program (CMHSP) partners within our four-county region.
+Projecting and budgeting revenue continue to be a difficult endeavor due to the volatile nature of our funding streams derived from MDHHS which are based upon a monthly capitated payment process which has frequent rate changes and monthly population variation.
 Forecasting the costs of delivering behavioral health services within the CMHPSM region is always complicated.
-The CMHPSM region is a long-established partnership that has year after year managed its expenditures within the revenue allocated until rates were redeveloped beginning in FY2016 for FY2017.
-While the deficits of FY2017, FY2018 and FY2019 continue to impact the financial position of the CMHPSM, the strong financial showing in FY2020 has significantly reversed that trend.
+The CMHPSM region is a long-established partnership that has year after year managed its expenditures within the revenue allocated until rates were redeveloped beginning in FY2016 for FY2017-FY2019.
+While the deficits of FY2017, FY2018 and FY2019 continue to impact the financial position of the CMHPSM, the strong financial showing in FY2020 and FY2021 has significantly reversed that trend.